trambarhq/relaks-media-capture-example/README.md

 The prop `liveVideo` contains a [`MediaStream`](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) object.
 It represents the live input from the camera.
 When attached to a `<video />` as its [`srcObject`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/srcObject), the element will show the camera input. `liveVideo` will change when the user select a different camera.
 It could also change when the user rotate the device.

-`capturedVideo` and `capturedImage` are the end results of the capture operation.
+`capturedVideo` and `capturedImage` are the end results of the media capturing operation.
 The latter is used as a video element's "poster".

 `volume` is a number between 0 and 100 indicating the strength of audio coming from the microphone.
-It's depicted in a gauge so that the user knows his voice is being picked up.
+It's depicted in a gauge so the user knows his voice is being picked up.

 `duration` is the video length in millisecond.
 It's available only when the status is `capturing`, `captured`, or `paused`.

-`devices` is a list of cameras that the user's device is equipped with.
+`devices` is a list of cameras that the user's computer is equipped with.
 It can change when the user plug in a new device. `selectedDeviceID` is the ID of the selected device.

 Let us look at the component's `render()` method.
 It's fairly simple.
 It delegates most of its functionalities to other methods: